muasiq/grit/exampleSite/content/english/_index.md

       enable: false
       label: Read a Case Study
       link: "#"
-  - title: Customized hardware and software services for your system needs
+  - title: Customized Hardware and Software Services with IoT Integration for Your System Needs.
     images:
     - images/service-2.png
-    content: We are a team of engineers,academics and builders to provide you the best EPC service according to your needs.
+    content: We are a team of engineers, academics and builders to provide you the best EPC service according to your needs.
     button:
       enable: false
       label: Read a Case Study
       link: "#"
-  - title: Enterprise resource planning software suitable to your system/ organization requirements.
+  - title: Resource planning Software Suitable to Your System/ Organization Requirements.
     images:
     - images/service-3.png
     content: Be it a company, educational instituition, hospital, non profit; There is a customized ERP solution for you.